RevenueHunt

 All 19 question types in the RevenueHunt Quiz Builder, grouped by purpose: messages, choices, scales, text, numeric, personal info, legal and file upload.

 The RevenueHunt Quiz Builder ships with 19 question types organised into seven functional groups: message slides, choice questions, scale and rating questions, open text inputs, numeric and date inputs, personal info collection, legal/GDPR, and file upload.
+Together they’re how a shoppable quiz collects the right signal for the recommendation.
 This reference walks through each one with what it does, when to use it, and an example.
 All 19 types are available with identical capability on every platform (Built for Shopify, Shopify Legacy, WooCommerce, Magento, BigCommerce and Standalone).

 What you'll learn